dmbarbour/awelon/AboutAO.md

 *Aside:* The centralized 'main' function of many languages seems to result in complications downstream - make systems, linkers, separate testing and document generation.
 My intuition is that AO's design is both simpler and more extensible.

 *Note:* An interesting possibility is to disassemble an ABC stream relative to a dictionary, i.e. treating a dictionary as an implicit grammar.
 AO dictionaries can often be understood as large grammars for extracting structure from a stream.

+### Interactive AO

+Rather than conventional REPL environment as a separate mode of development and testing, my vision for interactive AO involves live maintenance of a dictionary.

+Each user action will update the dictionary.
+If the user doesn't provide a word, a fresh word will be provided for them.
+There is no implicit environment other than the dictionary; to continue a previous 'action' simply involves beginning the next action with the previously defined word (trivially accessible by keyboard gesture).
+Words are rendered if they were recently defined in a session, configurable through certain words in the dictionary.

+I hope to avoid complexity of having multiple modes, and also be more amenable to direct use as applications.

 ### Flat Namespace